Skip to main content

 2. Create the Card component

-You will create a generic Card component based on the SingleValue component to render the queried data from Dynatrace.
+You'll create a generic Card component based on the SingleValue component to render the queried data from Dynatrace.

 src/app/components/Card.tsx